Alert

 Description

-Located in the Val d'Ancœur, next to the castle of Vaux-le-Vicomte and near Blandy-les-Tours, the charming village of Moisenay has kept its rural character.
+Located in the Val d’Ancœur, bordering the Château de Vaux-le-Vicomte and close to Blandy-les-Tours, the charming village of Moisenay has preserved its rural character.

-The path, step by step…
+The route, step by step …

-Municipality crossed: Moisenay
+Municipality crossed : Moisenay

-Access to the map: www.cirkwi.com/fr/circuit/175740-balade-a-moisenay
+Access to the map : www.cirkwi.com/fr/circuit/175740-balade-a-moisenay

 Technical Information